The Art Of Making Greek Coffee

 Greek coffee, also known as "Ellinikós kafés," is a traditional coffee preparation method that has been enjoyed in Greece and other parts of the Eastern Mediterranean for centuries.
 This unique brewing process involves using finely ground coffee beans and a special pot called a briki to create a strong, rich, and aromatic cup of coffee.
 Unlike other brewing methods, Greek coffee is brewed in the pot and served unfiltered, resulting in a thick and muddy, yet flavorful coffee experience.

-Related How To Make Coffee Art At Home Without A Machine
+Related How To Make Coffee With A Coffee Maker: A Comprehensive Guide

 The coffee-to-water ratio is a critical factor in achieving the perfect cup of Greek coffee.
 It determines the strength and flavor of the final brew.
 Generally, the recommended ratio for Greek coffee is one heaped teaspoon of finely ground coffee per demitasse cup (approximately 3 ounces) of water.